kehantan/labbook/docs/protein/expression.rst

     * 4 C is preferrable, if not, room temp is fine.

 #.
 Remove supernatant.
 #.
-Resuspend pellet in 2000 uL PBS.
+Resuspend pellet in 2 mL PBS.

     * Prepare another PBS for bacteria work.
 Seperate bacteria work PBS with cell culture PBS to prevent contamination.